Academic Misconduct

 What happens if I accept the allegation?

 There may be a penalty imposed for proven academic misconduct which will depend on the module level, whether this is your first offense or a repeated one, and on the nature of the academic misconduct.
-Click here for further information on penalties.
+For further information about penalties, please seach 'Academic Intergrity' in MyMDX.
+You can find information under the heading "What if I did not know I was cheating/did not intend to cheat?" under Frequently Asked Questions.

 What happens if I deny the allegation?